-- 1255 an opposing effect, driving a poleward intensification and shift of the westerlies, accompanied by a positive change in the SAM.
-The GHG effect dominates, our analysis of the twenty-first century changes in the SH surface westerly winds supports previous findings (Shindell and Schmidt, 2004; Yin, 2005; Perlwitz et al., 2008; McLandress et al., 2011; Polvani et al., 2011a) that ozone recovery drives a weakening and equatorward shift of the westerlies accompanied by a negative change in the SAM during austral summer, while increasing GHGs drive a year-round strengthening and poleward shift accompanied by a positive - 1260 change in the SAM.
-Under the high emission scenario SSP5-8.5, FOCI projects that the GHG effect overwhelms the effect due to ozone recovery both during austral summer and in the annual mean, but the surface changes are weaker when both forcings are considered than those driven by GHGs alone.
-This result is consistent with previous projections for the same high emission scenario (Bracegirdle et al., 2020) or for the similar scenario RCP8.5 (Eyring et al., 2013; Barnes et al., 2014; Gerber and Son, 2014; Iglesias-Suarez et al., 2016; Tim et al., 2019).
-However, GHGs do not dictate the direction of surface changes - 1265 for low or moderate emission scenarios.
-CCMs and atmospheric models with prescribed ozone forced by the moderate CMIP3 A1B scenario predict either a dominance of the ozone effect and a summertime decrease in the SAM and equatorward shift of the westerlies (Perlwitz et al., 2008; Son et al., 2008) or a compensation of the ozone and GHG effects and consequently no significant changes in the SAM or the westerlies during austral summer (Son et al., 2010; McLandress et al., 2011; Polvani et al., 2011a; Gerber and Son, 2014).
-The latter result is supported by simulations with coupled climate models forced with - 1270 the same scenario (Son et al., 2008, 2010; Gerber and Son, 2014), the CMIP5 moderate scenario RCP4.5 (Eyring et al., 2013; Barnes et al., 2014; Gerber and Son, 2014), or the CMIP6 moderate scenario SSP2-4.5 (Bracegirdle et al., 2020).
-Under the low emission scenarios RCP2.6 for CMIP5 and SSP1-2.6 for CMIP6, coupled climate models and CCMs predict a negative SAM trend and an equatorward shift of the westerlies (Barnes et al., 2014; Eyring et al., 2013; Iglesias-Suarez et al., 2016; Tim et al., 2019; Bracegirdle et al., 2020).
+- 810 circulation can influence each other and therefore evolve in a consistent manner.
+Furthermore, the enhanced resolution in the Tropical Atlantic (among other regions) achieved via the INALT10X nest considerably alleviates the Tropical Atlantic warm bias present in current climate models, as demonstrated by Matthes et al. (2020).
+Given the particular importance of tropical SSTs in mediating the BDC response to increased GHGs (Oman et al., 2009; Oberländer et al., 2013), simulating the Tropical Atlantic SSTs in a more realistic manner should improve the response of the BDC to the GHG forcing. - At the surface, our analysis of the twenty-first century changes in the SH surface westerly winds supports previous findings (Shindell and Schmidt, 2004; Yin, 2005; Perlwitz et al., 2008; McLandress et al., 2011; Polvani et al., 2011a) that ozone recovery drives a weakening and equatorward shift of the westerlies accompanied by a negative change in the SAM during austral summer, while increasing GHGs drive a year-round strengthening and poleward shift accompanied by a positive change in the SAM.
+Under the high emission scenario SSP5-8.5, FOCI projects that the GHG effect overwhelms the effect due to - 820 ozone recovery both during austral summer and in the annual mean, but the surface changes are weaker when both forcings are considered than those driven by GHGs alone.
+We note that the total change in the surface westerlies will depend on the how much GHGs will increase in the future.
+Westerlies changes in studies that also investigated low to moderate emission scenarios range from an equatorward shift to no significant changes (Eyring et al., 2013; Barnes et al., 2014; Gerber and Son, 2014; Iglesias-Suarez et al., 2016; Bracegirdle et al., 2020).
+This result is consistent with previous projections for the same high - 825 emission scenario (Bracegirdle et al., 2020) or for the similar scenario RCP8.5 (Eyring et al., 2013; Barnes et al., 2014; Gerber and Son, 2014; Iglesias-Suarez et al., 2016; Tim et al., 2019).
+However, GHGs do not dictate the direction of surface changes for low or moderate emission scenarios.
+CCMs and atmospheric models with prescribed ozone forced by the moderate CMIP3 A1B scenario predict either a dominance of the ozone effect and a summertime decrease in the SAM and equatorward shift of the westerlies (Perlwitz et al., 2008; Son et al., 2008) or a compensation of the ozone and GHG effects and consequently

+- 830 no significant changes in the SAM or the westerlies during austral summer (Son et al., 2010; McLandress et al., 2011; Polvani et al., 2011a; Gerber and Son, 2014).
+The latter result is supported by simulations with coupled climate models forced with the same scenario (Son et al., 2008, 2010; Gerber and Son, 2014), the CMIP5 moderate scenario RCP4.5 (Eyring et al., 2013; Barnes et al., 2014; Gerber and Son, 2014), or the CMIP6 moderate scenario SSP2-4.5 (Bracegirdle et al., 2020).
+Under the low emission scenarios RCP2.6 for CMIP5 and SSP1-2.6 for CMIP6, coupled climate models and CCMs predict a negative - 835 SAM trend and an equatorward shift of the westerlies (Barnes et al., 2014; Eyring et al., 2013; Iglesias-Suarez et al., 2016; Tim et al., 2019; Bracegirdle et al., 2020).
 This highlights that the changes in the SH westerlies during the rest of the century will strongly depend on the future emissions of GHGs.